PanosEconomou/notes/Categories/Categories.md

 	& 	& d & h\circ f = 0.
 }
 $$
-This is smelling very universal already, by the decending property of $h$ through the cokernel $c$.
+This is smelling very universal already, by the descending property of $h$ through the cokernel $c$.

 **<u>Example:</u>** *(Abelian Cokernels)* In the category of Abelian groups $\text{Ab}$ with arrows the group homomorphisms the cokernel of $f:A \to B \in \text{Ab}$ is the projection $B\to B/\text{Im\,}f$, the quotient group formed by the image of $f$.